Aliases for EIF3E Gene

 GeneCards Summary for EIF3E Gene

 EIF3E (Eukaryotic Translation Initiation Factor 3, Subunit E) is a Protein Coding gene.
-Among its related pathways are p70S6K Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein N-terminus binding and translation initiation factor activity.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and p70S6K Signaling.
+GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3E Gene